 The drive through the Hex River Valley along the N1 in early winter is a tapestry of burned amber, red, browns and yellows as grapevines lose their leaves, and mountains, topped with snow, may bring with them icy evenings, but a log fire and electric blankets soon put paid to any of the lesser evils of winter.

-And there is little chance of missing the turn-off to Prince Albert after Laingsburg – the R407 is well sign-posted, and the road one of those less travelled, so lingering glances across the valley are permitted.
+There is little chance of missing the turn-off to Prince Albert after Laingsburg – the R407 is well sign-posted, and the road one of those less travelled, so lingering glances across the valley are permitted.

 The somewhat sleepy town might initially appear rural, and it is.
 Its main street is lined with tinned roof Karoo cottages, beautifully maintained Victorian homes and national monuments, and its one of a handful of towns where farms are literally part of the town, not on the outskirts.